 Products (GMP) As per WHO

-that products are consistently produced and controlled to the quality standards appropriate to their intended use and as required by the marketing authorization.
+that product is consistently produced and controlled to the quality standards appropriate to their intended use and as required by the marketing authorization.

-GMP are aimed primarily at diminishing the risks inherent in any pharmaceutical production.
-Such risks are essentially of two types: cross contamination (in particular of unexpected contaminants) and mix-ups (confusion) caused by, for example, false labels being put on containers.
+GMP is aimed primarily at diminishing the risks inherent in any pharmaceutical production.
+Such risks are essential of two types: cross contamination (in particular of unexpected contaminants) and mix-ups (confusion) caused by, for example, false labels being put on containers.
 Under GMP:

 (a) all manufacturing processes are clearly defined, systematically reviewed in the light of experience, and shown to be capable of consistently manufacturing pharmaceutical products of the required quality that comply with their specifications;

 (b) qualification and validation are performed;

 (v) approved procedures and instructions;

 (vi) suitable storage and transport;

 (vii) adequate personnel, laboratories, and equipment for in-process controls;

 (d) instructions and procedures are written in clear and unambiguous language, specifically applicable to the facilities provided;